Autism votes

 The number of eligible disabled voters in the United States, including the estimated 100,000 people with autism who turn 18 every year and become eligible to vote, are enough to help determine local, state and national elections, including who becomes President.

-Yet among the 35 million people with disabilities, including those with autism, who were eligible to vote according to the U.S. Election Assistance Commission (EAC), only 17.7 million or half of them voted in the 2020 Presidential election
+Yet among the 35 million people with disabilities, including those with autism, who are eligible to vote according to the U.S. Election Assistance Commission (EAC), only 17.7 million or half of them voted in the 2020 Presidential election

 What's at stake?
 Billions of dollars that get allocated by federal and state elected officials every year for autism services, research and programs.
 So what are you waiting for?